performative/Performative-Recommendation/README.md

 In order to avoid cases where the code cannot be run due to incompatibility, we have stored in the folder real_data_exp_files/yelp_data the version of the data that the project supports.
 Because the data is very large and we rely on a very limited part of the data, we only stored the relevant information.
 The files restaurant_features.csv and restaurant_features_for_pred.csv were originally created by running the script real_data_exp_files/data_creation/restaurant_data_creation.py
-The script appears for reference but it cannot be run because the original input file is not huge and was not uploaded to git.
+The script appears for reference but it cannot be run because the original input file is huge and was not uploaded to git.
 Similarly the file real_data_exp_files/data_creation/user_review_creation.py Generates users_review_restaurant.json but cannot be run and is displayed for reference only.
 A zip file is provided instead: users_review_restaurant.zip